A Resource for Caregivers of Children with Type 1 Diabetes and their Sitters

 - As soon as the child wakes up (could take a few minutes) and is able to eat, give them fast acting carbohydrates, sips of juice and water.
 After 10 minutes give the child a solid food snack to continue to raise their blood glucose level

-If the parent/parents want(s) you to be able to give their child glucagon and you feel comfortable doing so in an emergency situation, make sure to practice with the parent the proper way to give glucagon.
-Once you’ve given glucagon, contact the parent/parents as they prefer.
+If the caregiver want(s) you to be able to give their child glucagon and you feel comfortable doing so in an emergency situation, make sure to practice with the parent the proper way to give glucagon.
+Once you’ve given glucagon, contact the caregiver as they prefer.
 If you’re unable to reach a parent, call 911.
 Do not leave the child alone.

 High Blood Glucose